Sojasmine/Madagaskar-Memory-game/README.md

    * User can play anytime.

 #### User stories:
-   * I want that it is easy to navigate and look nice.
+   * I want that it is easy to navigate and the website looks nice.
    * As a game player, I want to test my brain memory with this game.
    * As a game player, I want to read a simple explanation about how to play this game.
    * As a game player, I hope that this game is funny to play and entertaining.